Energy Gel: How to use them to maximize your performance?

 After giving you an overview and hopefully understandable of the effects of energy gels on your body, we leave you with some practical tips to make the best use of them.

-For athletes who have a sensitive stomach, here is a little tip to facilitate the digestion of gels: take less and more often.
+For athletes with a sensitive stomach, here is a little tip to facilitate the digestion of gels: take less and more often.
 For example, consume a quarter of the gel every twenty minutes.
 This allows to smooth carbohydrate intake and thus facilitate digestion.

-Finally, our last and probably the most important tip: always take an energy gel with water.
+Finally, our last tip and arguably the most important: always take an energy gel with water.
 Without water, the digestion of the gel will take longer.
 You should also avoid drinking an energy drink with the gel, since you simply risk consuming too many sugars at once.

-Basically, using energy gels is a balancing act, but once mastered, the performance contribution is noticeable.
+Basically, using energy gels is a balancing act, but once you have mastered the performance contribution is noticeable.
 Train yourself !